ehoneahobed/binary_trees/README.md

 Inorder Operation: This type of traversal method is a situation whereby the left subtree or node is visited first, then the root node and finally the right subtree or node.

-Postorder Operation: This type of traversal method is a situation whereby the left subtree or
+Postorder Operation: This type of traversal method is a situation whereby the left subtree or node is visited first, then the right subtree or node and finally the root.